Kafū, aged forty-one.

 April 23rd.

-Ichikawa Sanosuke sends a letter from Hawaii.
+Ichikawa Ennosuke sent a letter from Hawaii.

-A Japanese-language newspaper in Hawaii had reported on my relocation to Tsukiji in their "Literary Gossip" column; he had clipped out the article and enclosed it.
+In the local Japanese-language newspaper there, an article about my relocation to Tsukiji had been published in the Literary Gossip Column; [he] had clipped out said article and enclosed it.

 April 24th.